Our Commitment to Scientific Excellence

 2. These behaviors are related to mental health

-2.1 Evidence that patterns of mobile app use are related to mental health
+2.1 Evidence that patterns of mobile device use are related to mental health

 2.2 Evidence that sleep is related to mental health